MinecraftForge/Documentation/docs/blocks/blocks.md

 #### Parameters

-The `IBlockState`, `IBlockAccess` and `BlockPos` passed to the method make it possible to change color multiplier dynamically, but the method can be called with null `IBlockAccess` and `BlockPos` by `BlockModelRenderer`, when it renders model's brightness.
+The `IBlockState`, `IBlockAccess` and `BlockPos` passed to the method make it possible to change color multiplier dynamically.
+Note that `IBlockAccess` and `BlockPos` parameters are nullable.

 Tint indices are specified for faces of an element in block's model JSON file.
 A face without a tint index won't be colored, and therefore won't have its color handler called.
 Block digging and hitting particles are hardcoded to have zeroth tint index.